List of Coronation Street characters introduced in 2010: DS Redfern

 Redfern returns in October 2011 when he gives evidence at Fiz's trial.
 He tells the court that Fiz lied during the initial stages of the police enquiry, claiming she knew nothing of John's identity theft and that she never met Joy.
 Redfern also states that Fiz had claimed that the first time she went to the Hoyles' house was when she followed John there and rescued Chesney and the Hoyles, leading to an angry reaction from Dorothy in the public gallery.
 Redfern also tells the court that John and Fiz had not told any of their friends and neighbours about the identity theft, implying that they had been acting together.
-Redfern visits Chesney in the cafe and receives a hostile response from him.
+Redfern visits Chesney in the café and receives a hostile response from him.
 Redfern tells Chesney that John has been hospitalized after being injured in a car crash and had kidnapped Rosie Webster (Helen Flanagan).
 Redfern tells Chesney that John's condition is critical and he remarks that it is ironic that John is the most hated man in Weatherfield but everyone wants him to recover in order to clear Fiz's name.
 Redfern later goes to the hospital to take a statement from John.
 Redfern sets up a camera to film the interview and John describes the details of Colin's death and proves Fiz's innocence.
 The following week, Redfern returns to the street.
 Rosie spots him and asks for updates on the case but he refuses to tell her, explaining that the investigation is still ongoing.
 Redfern then visits Chesney and his girlfriend Katy Armstrong (Georgia May Foote) and Chesney demands an apology for Fiz's arrest.
 Redfern asks to check their outside toilet where John had claimed he had hidden the hammer he used to kill Charlotte.
 Redfern searches the outside toilet and finds the hammer and Chesney tells him that it should prove Fiz's innocence.
 Redfern arranges for the hammer to be taken for forensic tests.
 Redfern is last seen attending Fiz's sentencing.